The inverse Galois problem for connected algebraic groups: Introduction

-Stated in this general form, the answer to the problem is negative: Building on recent work of Lombardo and Maffei \cite{Lombardo; Maffei 2020}, Blanc and the first author \cite{Blanc; Brion 2021} showed that if $\Aut_X$ is an abelian variety, the automorphism group of this abelian variety must be finite (see \cite{Florence 2021} for further developments).
-In particular, the selfproduct $E\times E$ of some elliptic curve does not occur as the automorphism group scheme of a projective, geometrically integral scheme.
+Stated in this general form, the answer to the problem is negative: Building on recent work of Lombardo and Maffei \cite{Lombardo; Maffei 2020}, Blanc and the first author \cite{Blanc; Brion 2021} showed that if $X$ is projective and $\Aut_X$ is an abelian variety, the automorphism group of this abelian variety must be finite (see \cite{Florence 2021} for further developments).
+In particular, the selfproduct $E\times E$ of any elliptic curve does not occur as the automorphism group scheme of a projective, geometrically integral scheme.

-The main result of this paper is that the answer to the higher-dimensional Inverse Galois Problem becomes positive provided one restricts attention to \emph{connected} algebraic groups:
+The main result of this paper answers positively the above higher-dimensional analog to the Inverse Galois Problem provided one restricts attention to \emph{connected} algebraic groups:

 \begin{maintheorem} (See Thm.\ \ref{thm:main}) For every connected algebraic group $G$ over a ground field $k$, there is a projective, geometrically integral scheme $X$ with $ \Aut_X^0= G$. \end{maintheorem}